a-bangk/snippets.eu/README.md

 /etc/systemd/system/snippets-website.service
 ```

 Environment variables are in `snippets/env` and `snippets/.secrets.toml`, both outside of version control.
-The private key password is in Bitwarden under "Private Key service-user-snippets".
+The private key password is in password manager under "Private Key service-user-snippets".

 To update production: